 When faced with a condition where every minute counts, you want the very best life-saving treatments and technology as well as the expertise of an experienced team of heart care professionals.

 We’re more than just part of the largest provider of heart care in the Kansas City area.
 We excel at the treatment of cardiovascular disease.
 The heart specialists—cardiologists and cardiac surgeons—at Research Medical Center trained at some of the most prestigious cardiology programs in the country, including Harvard, Stanford and the Mayo Clinic.
 These experts participate in research to discover new techniques to reverse blocked heart arteries, prevent strokes and strengthen weakened hearts.

-The Kansas City hear hospital operates the largest abdominal aortic aneurysm stent graft program in the region and is part of the area’s only accredited Chest Pain Network.
+The Kansas City heart hospital operates the largest abdominal aortic aneurysm stent graft program in the region and is part of the area’s only accredited Chest Pain Network.
 Patients can receive an extensive range of cardiac care including medical management, cardiac catheterization, cardiac rehabilitation and open-heart surgery for many conditions.

 The Heart & Vascular Institute at Research Medical Center offers advanced heart care programs for chronic and debilitating heart disease.